DanielSmith1239/homebridge-jewish-calendar/README.md

   Sukkot: Closed
 Scene: Sukkah On

-NOTE: Because of quirks in how Sun-Calc and Apple can calculate things like Sundown, I recommend that you either use a fixed Time for your Trigger, or Sundown or later.
-But setting it to run 15 minutes before Sundown when Shabbat: On should work.

 On/Off Settings - the words may be backwards.
 Contact sensors are open/closed.
 Eve is a fantastic for editing rules but it terminology felt "backwards" for checking the settings.

 ## Debugging your rules